-MUNICIPALITY FUNCTIONALITY OF J/MPT BYLAW DELEGATIONS Mandeni The Service Level Agreement was finalised and advertised.
+MUNICIPALITY FUNCTIONALITY OF J/MPT BYLAW DELEGATIONS Mandeni The Service LevelAgreement was finalized and advertised.
 Published in the KZN Provincial GazetteNo.
-1562, 4 December 2015 Adopted Maphumulo The JMPT is functional.
+1562, 4 December 2015 Adopted Maphumulo The JMPT isfunctional.
 Published in the KZN GazetteNo.
 1563, 4 December 2015 Adopted Ndwedwe Published in the KZN Provincial Adopted 22/09/2015 Gazette No. 1467, 13 August 2015 Adopted